pyotr777/dockerIaaSTools/README.md

 Called by container.sh and stop.sh to stop container in due time - when all active SSH connections to the container are closed.

-### daemon

-Enabling “daemon” mode.
-This command is to be called inside a container to prevent it from stopping when there are no active SSH connections.

-### nodaemon

-Command is to be called inside a container to turn off “daemon” mode: to set the container to be stopped after all SSH sessions are closed.

-### stopnow

-Command is to be run inside a container to stop the container immediately.